As a former Royal Engineer, Matt Moores is more used to being involved in making the news than watching it happen.

 In practice, Matt’s day-to-day role involves a lot of legwork and number crunching in support of the Trust executive.

-He spends a lot of time out in the organisation establishing which individuals across the many departments, from HR and ICT to Science and Technical and Therapy, have the skills to support the Covid-19 Surge Plan.
+He spends a lot of time out in the organisation establishing which individuals across the many departments, from HR and ICT to Science and Technical and Therapy, have the skills to support the planned response.

 “It’s getting around, getting amongst it, unblocking blockers and trying to add value where I can,” he says.